Point against Honduras 'huge' for USA, says Arena

 Bruce Arena expressed his pride after the United States rescued a "huge" point against Honduras in their quest for an eighth consecutive World Cup berth.

-Substitute Bobby Wood equalised in the 85th minute as USA salvaged a late 1-1 draw away to Honduras in CONCACAF World Cup qualifying on Tuesday.
+Substitute Bobby Wood equalized in the 85th minute as the U.S. salvaged a late 1-1 draw away to Honduras in CONCACAF World Cup qualifying on Tuesday.

-But with time running out, Wood smashed home the equaliser as USA retained the third and final automatic berth, albeit on goal difference ahead of Honduras with two matches remaining.
+But with time running out, Wood smashed home the equalizer as the USA retained the third and final automatic berth, albeit on goal difference ahead of Honduras with two matches remaining.

 "Getting a point was huge for us," Arena said.
 "I am proud of how we battled.